 What do the ashes on Ash Wednesday actually represent?

-This year, February 14th isn’t just Valentine’s Day.
-It’s also Ash Wednesday, an ancient religious holiday that, for Catholics, is one of the holiest days of the year.
+Today, February 26th, is Ash Wednesday, an ancient religious holiday that, for Catholics, is one of the holiest days of the year.
 Ash Wednesday is known for the ash crosses spotted on foreheads throughout the day, but how many people know what the ashes actually represent?

-Ash Wednesday is the first day of Lent, which is the 40 days of preparing for Jesus to be resurrected up until Easter Sunday.
-Lent is a time for reflection and penitence, and often a time for sacrifice — this is why Catholics don’t eat meat on Ash Wednesday or on Fridays throughout Lent.
+Ash Wednesday is the first day of Lent, which, according to the religion, is the 40 days of preparing for Jesus to be resurrected up until Easter Sunday.
+Lent is a time for reflection and penitence, and often a time for sacrifice—this is why Catholics don’t eat meat on Ash Wednesday or on Fridays throughout Lent.
 It’s also common for observers to give up something they love for the entirety of Lent.

 Of course, Ash Wednesday is best known for, well, the ashes that come along with it.
 For those who didn’t learn about the history of the holiday, it can be really confusing (even people who are Catholic and get their ashes on Ash Wednesday might not know exactly why they’re getting them).